 Avoid Fatty Foods

 When you eat fat, a signal is sent to your gallbladder to release bile into your small intestine, per Colorado State University.
-A high-fat meal also causes your lower esophageal sphincter to relax, which slows how quickly food leaves your stomach, according to the Mayo Clinic.
+A high-fat meal also causes your lower esophageal sphincter to relax, which slows the emptying of your stomach, according to the Mayo Clinic.